pklaus/universal_usbtmc/README.md

 You can use the following instrument implementations ("backends") in your software:

-* USBTMC (via Linux kernel module or Python/libusb)
+* USBTMC via Linux kernel module or python-usbtmc (uses libusb)
 * TCP Socket (remote connection e.g. via [rpi-usbtmc-gateway][])
 * RS232